Wah Chang: Career

 Wah Chang's futuristic communicator influenced the design of clamshell cellular phones.

 Chang's communicator design has been credited as an inspiration for modern flip-type cell phones and the 1960s Grillo folding telephone.
 His Balok effigy was used in "The Corbomite Maneuver" Star Trek episode — and at the conclusion of many closing credits sequences of the series.

-His other film credits include sculpting the maquette of Pinocchio which was used as the reference for the animators of the classic Walt Disney feature, and articulated deer models for Bambi.
-He designed the headdress worn by Elizabeth Taylor in the feature film Cleopatra.
+His other film credits include designing the headdress worn by Elizabeth Taylor in the feature film Cleopatra.
 Other work included building the time machine and sphinx from 1960s movie The Time Machine, and the dragon (seen only in the English-dubbed version) of Goliath and the Dragon (1960).
 Chang's firm, Project Unlimited, Inc., would win Academy Award recognition for its special effects, but Chang was not listed on the award, due to the way the credits were submitted to the academy.
 Film historian Bob Burns reported that Chang did not object to this.
 "He was the most humble, gentle man I've ever known in my life," Burns said.
 "He never boasted about anything he did, and he just did remarkable stuff."

-In addition, Chang built the artificial creature in "The Architects of Fear" episode of the original The Outer Limits, some props for the original Planet of the Apes film, the frightening skeleton animated in The Power, the flying machine in The Master of the World, and the dinosaurs in Land of the Lost.
+In addition, Chang built the artificial creature in "The Architects of Fear" episode of the original The Outer Limits, and also sculpted the Zanti aliens in “The Zanti Misfits” because the Project Unlimited crew were told by producer Joseph Stefano that the aliens were “not pretty enough”, he also created props for the original Planet of the Apes film, the frightening skeleton animated in The Power, the flying machine in The Master of the World, and the dinosaurs in Land of the Lost.

 Chang's work as a stop-motion animator through the effects company Centaur Productions, operated with fellow artist Gene Warren, has been enjoyed for years in the cartoons Hardrock, Coco and Joe and Suzy Snowflake.